Physics-50/Module-3/docs/weak3.md

 This week you will continue your investigation of the wavelength of your laser.
 We would like you to follow an identical procedure to last week.
-However, instead of using of the 500 lines/mm gratings you should now collect data with the 1000 lines/mm gratings.
+However, instead of using the 500 lines/mm gratings you should now collect data with the 1000 lines/mm gratings.
 Take a moment to reflect on expectations before diving into the experiment.
 How will the diffraction pattern change when the 1000 lines/mm grating is used?

 #### Miniquestion 1: Comparing diffraction patterns from differently spaced gratings